GossiTheDog/HiveNightmare/README.md

 - Additions by @0xblacklight, @DHerls

 # Scope
-Appears to work on all supported versions of Windows 10, where System Protection is enabled (should be enabled by default in most configurations).
+Works on all supported versions of Windows 10, where System Protection is enabled (should be enabled by default in most configurations).
-May not work on Windows Server

 # How does this work?
 The permissions on key registry hives are set to allow all non-admin users to read the files by default, in most Windows 10 configurations.
 This is an error.